 Posted in Education & Shadow Scholarship 1 month ago

-Reds in the Community will be hosting Open Trials for the groundbreaking Shadow Scholarship programme on Saturday December 7 from 15:00-18:00 at Oakwell.
+Reds in the Community will be hosting the first Open Trials of 2020 for the groundbreaking Shadow Scholarship programme on Saturday, February 15 from 15:00-18:00 at Oakwell.

 The exciting initiative allows players aged 16-19 to develop their footballing ability in the hope of moving into professional football through Barnsley Football Club whilst also studying on RitC’s equally impressive education setup.